 With the updated tech preview package, you can now deploy both ArcGIS 10.2.2 for Server and Portal for ArcGIS 10.2.2 on the Microsoft Azure Cloud.
 The scripts and step-by-step documentation included with the updated tech preview package also allow you to configure ArcGIS for Server as a hosting server to the portal and achieve federation between ArcGIS Server and portal sites.

-We look forward to your feedback and learning about your experiences with the software.
-You can provide feedback in the blog comments section or the “ArcGIS for Azure” workspace on ideas.arcgis.com.
+As always, we look forward to your feedback and learning about your experiences with the software.
+You can provide feedback in the blog comments section or join the ArcGIS Server on Microsoft Azure group on GeoNet.

 Esri announces the ArcGIS 10.2.1 & 10.2.2 for Desktop Hydrology Tools Ready-to-use-Services Patch.
 The Ready-to-use Services in ArcGIS Online did not previously offer the Watershed and Trace Downstream Hydrology Geoprocessing tools.
 This patch adds the Hydrology tools to Ready-to-use Services, … Continue reading